kaleab-k/gsv_db_creator/README.md

 You need Apache Maven.
 From a terminal run `mvn package shade:shade` to build an executable jar.

 Comments: [pcl]
-- Add information on how to get the system running using IDEA (what project file should be opened, how the complier? should be configured, etc)
+- Add information on how to get the system running using IDEA (what project file should be opened, how the compliershould be configured? , etc)

 # Usage